boblemaire/IoTaWatt/Docs/outputs.rst

     :scale: 60 %
     :align: center

-These are binary functions just like + and x that operate on the two operands to their left and right.
+These are binary functions just like + and x that operate on the operands to their left and right.
 The `min` function will return the lesser of the two operands and `max` the greater.::

         3 max 25 will yield 25